kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_cluster.md

 Walkthrough: Configure Enterprise Shield™ for High Availability ![This feature is available in KAAZING Gateway - Enterprise Edition](../images/enterprise-feature.png)
 =================================================================

-This step extends the use case to configure an Enterprise Shield™ configuration described in [Walkthrough: Configure Enterprise Shield](p_enterprise_shield_config.md) into a cluster configuration that has two Gateways running in the DMZ and a matching set of Gateways in the trusted network.
-This configuration provides maximum security and also high availability because it pairs each internal Gateway to one explicit cluster member in the DMZ to provide failover (system resilience) during hardware or network failures.
+This step extends the use case to configure an Enterprise Shield™ configuration described in [Walkthrough: Configure Enterprise Shield](p_enterprise_shield_config.md) into a cluster configuration that has two Gateways running in the trusted network and a matching set of Gateways in the DMZ.
+This configuration provides maximum security and also high availability for failover (system resilience) during hardware or network failures.
 The complete configuration files for the cluster are available on `kaazing.org` at `enterprise-shield-use-case-3-cluster.xml`.

 **Note:** Enterprise Shield does not affect the behavior of the cluster in any way.
 Clients initiate requests in the same way and are unaware that the cluster is configured for reverse connectivity.
 You connect with a client in the same way as you would for a cluster without Enterprise Shield.